 Can a humidifier make my sickness worse?

-Yes, if not cleaned properly.
-A dirty humidifier can release mold and bacteria into the air, potentially exacerbating respiratory issues.
-Regular maintenance and cleaning are essential to ensure your humidifier provides relief, not additional problems.
+Yes, if not cleaned properly!
+A dirty humidifier can release mold and bacteria into the air, which can exacerbate respiratory issues.
+Consistent cleaning and maintenance are essential for reaping the benefits of a humidifier without negatively impacting your health.